How to Manage Pests

 When pesticides are used, apply them in a selective manner.
-Treat only heavily infested spots instead of entire plants.
+Treat only heavily infested areas with “spot” applications instead of entire plants.
 Choose insecticides that are more specific in the types of invertebrates they kill, such as Bacillus thuringiensis (Bt) that kills only caterpillars that consume treated foliage.

 Ant Control and Honeydew Producers

-Plant a variety of sequentially flowering species to provide natural enemies with nectar, pollen, and shelter throughout the growing season.
+Plant a variety of species that flower at different times to provide natural enemies with nectar, pollen, and shelter throughout the growing season.
 The adult stage of many insects with predaceous larvae (such as green lacewings and syrphid flies) and many adult parasites feed only on pollen and nectar.
-Even if pests are abundant for the predaceous and parasitic stages, many beneficials will do poorly unless flowering and nectar-producing plants are available to adult natural enemies.
-Reduce dust, for example, by planting ground covers and windbreaks.
-Dust can interfere with natural enemies and may cause outbreaks of pests such as spider mites.
-Avoid excess fertilization and irrigation, which can cause phloem-feeding pests such as aphids to reproduce more rapidly than natural enemies can provide control.
+Even if pests are abundant for the predaceous and parasitic stages, many beneficials will do poorly unless flowering and nectar-producing plants are available to supplement their diet.
+To retain predators and parasites, grow diverse plant species well adapted to the local conditions and that tolerate low populations of plant-feeding insects and mites so that some food is always available.

 CLASSICAL BIOLOGICAL CONTROL OR IMPORTATION

 Classical biological control, also called importation, is primarily used against exotic pests that have inadvertently been introduced from elsewhere.
 Many organisms that are not pests in their native habitat become unusually abundant after colonizing new locations without their natural controls.
-Researchers go to the pest’s native habitat, study and collect the natural enemies that kill the pest there, and then ship promising natural enemies back for testing and possible release.
+Researchers go to the pest’s native habitat, study and collect the natural enemies that kill the pest there, then ship promising natural enemies back for testing and possible release.
 Many insects and some weeds that were widespread pests in California are now partially or completely controlled by introduced natural enemies, except where these natural enemies are disrupted, such as by pesticide applications or honeydew-seeking ants.

-Natural enemy importation by law must be done only by qualified scientists with government permits.
+By law, natural enemy importation must be done only by qualified scientists with government permits.
 Natural enemies are held and studied in an approved quarantine facility to prevent their escape until research confirms that the natural enemy will have minimal negative impact in the new country of release.

 Is Biological Control “Safe”?